scrapy-plugins/scrapy-zyte-api/README.rst

         dict.
 Alternatively, if Zyte API starts supporting more than 20 request cookies, update the ``ZYTE_API_MAX_COOKIES`` setting accordingly.

+        If you are using a custom downloader middleware to handle request cookiejars, you can point the ``ZYTE_API_COOKIE_MIDDLEWARE`` setting to its import path to make scrapy-zyte-api work with it.
+The downloader middleware is expected to have a ``jars`` property with the same signature as in the built-in Scrapy downloader middleware for cookie handling.

 -   ``httpResponseBody`` and ``httpResponseHeaders`` are set to ``True``.

     This is subject to change without prior notice in future versions of